jinujung1021/jinujung1021.github.io/hw5-1/index.md

 # HW5.1 – Licenses Visualizations

-For this homework, I used the **Illinois Licenses Dataset** (`licenses_fall2022.csv`) from the IS445 data repository.
+For this HW5, I used the **Illinois Licenses Dataset** from `licenses_fall2022.csv`.
-I created two visualizations: one simple bar chart and one interactive time-based plot.
+I created two plots (1,2): one simple bar chart and one interactive time based plot.

 ---